denten-books/plain-text/2-device.md

 about the interrelation of mathematical symbols," Wittgenstein begins.
 We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
-"I am speaking against the idea of logical machinery," Wittgenstein says in lecture XX.
+"I am speaking against the idea of logical machinery," Wittgenstein says in Lecture XX.
 "The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
 We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
 "Any rule can be